Chinese Dietary Therapy

-- Understand the basics of Traditional Chinese Medicine (TCM).
+- The basics of Traditional Chinese Medicine (TCM)

-- Apply the TCM base knowledge to anyone.
+- How to apply the TCM base knowledge to anyone

-Understand how to strengthen digestive energy in TCM and why it is so important.
+- Understanding how to strengthen digestive energy in TCM and why it is so important

-Recognize which food groups will help various constitutions, and apply Chinese nutritional concepts.
+- Recognizing which food groups will help various constitutions, and apply Chinese nutritional concepts

-Apply dietary advice to match thermal and energetic imbalances, and commonly seen conditions.
+- Applying dietary advice to match thermal and energetic imbalances, and commonly seen conditions

-Learn how to create balanced and healing recipes.
+- How to create balanced and healing recipes

-Listen to actual clinical case studies to understand how to apply this knowledge therapeutically.
+- Actual clinical case studies to understand how to apply this knowledge therapeutically

 - Welcome To The Course

-This is where you’ll meet Gillian.
-She is your instructor for your Chinese Dietary course and she has 20+ years of experience with helping heal patients with diet.
+This is where you’ll meet Gillian, your instructor of your Chinese Dietary course.
+She has 20+ years of experience of helping heal patients with diet.
 Here she will do an overview of what you will learn in this course.